(Pocket-lint) - The concept of performing workouts from home isn't exactly new, but the idea has been transformed dramatically in the last few years.

 For those eager to learn all there is to know about Fiit and leave the crowded, germ-laden gym behind, let's jump in.

 What is Fiit?

-If you have a TV where you plan to work out, you can connect your iOS or Android device via HDMI cable, or you can cast or stream workouts through Apple TV, Chromecast, Amazon Fire TV or Sky Q.
+If you have a TV where you plan to work out, you can connect your iOS or Android device via HDMI cable, or you can cast workouts through Apple TV, Chromecast, Amazon Fire TV, Sky Q or a Samsung smart TV.

-If you want to keep things on your smartphone or tablet, that's also an option - simply don't connect anything and the class will roll.
-This allows you to perform workouts outside, or even take advantage of Fiit's guidance while you're in the gym.
-Kind of defeats the main purpose, but, the point is, you can do these workouts from wherever you like.
+If you want to keep things on the smartphone/tablet app - or on your laptop through the web app - that's also an option.
+This allows you to perform workouts outside, when you're away from home or even take advantage of Fiit's guidance while you're in the gym.

 How do Fiit classes work?

-There's plenty of different structures for classes, and you're able to view each class breakdown in the app before starting - that means you know exactly what you'll be working on and for how long, as well as, everyone's favourite, how much rest time you'll have.
+The makeup of a class is case-by-case, but you're able to view each class breakdown in the app before starting - that means you know exactly what you'll be working on and for how long, as well as, everyone's favourite, how much rest time you'll have.

 The real-time feedback is where Fiit really shines, though.
-If you have a compatible chest strap (Fiit offers two different chest straps that you can purchase through the Fiit Shop) or an Apple Watch, Samsung Galaxy smartwatch or any Fitbit smartwatch, your heart rate will be displayed on-screen as you exercise and, in the case of cardio classes, contribute to 'Fiit Points'.
-For strength classes, Fiit's chest straps are also able to count your reps for each exercise in a workout.
+If you have a compatible chest strap (Fiit offers its own through the Fiit Shop) or an Apple Watch, Samsung Galaxy smartwatch or any Fitbit smartwatch, your heart rate will be displayed on-screen as you exercise and, in the case of cardio classes, contribute to 'Fiit Points'.
+For strength classes, Fiit's chest strap (and the Wahoo Tickr X) are also able to count your reps for each exercise in a workout.

 These two things are essentially measures of your effort levels during the class, and act as both a reference point to your progress and how you match up to other users who have taken the class.